snorkel-ai/long-context-eval/README.md

 ## Evaluating long context model capabilities on your own data

 This repository provides a framework to evaluate the long context capabilities of large language models (LLMs) on your own data and tasks.
-This is similar to the "needle in a haystack" test, except the haystack is your own set of documents, and the needles are a task (for example, a Question-Answer pair) that are created from the documents.
+This is similar to the "needle in a haystack" test, except the haystack is your own set of documents, and the needles are a task (for example, a Question-Answer pair) that is created from the documents.
 This follows an automated task generation >> task completion >> task evaluation process, enabled by LLMs.
 We strongly recommend manually verifying both the inputs (tasks) and outputs (scores).

 ### Tests